jhinkey/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/06-upgrading-themes/02-upgrading-themes.markdown

     following class name:

         com.liferay.portal.kernel.model.Group
+3. If your theme should be started before @product@ starts accepting requests, specify this property setting in the theme's `WEB-INF/liferay-plugin-package.properties` file:

+        required-for-startup=true

 Now that the resources importer's properties are configured properly, you can update your theme's web content.